geky/ramcrc32bd/README.md

 other codeword.
 It's not until we have 2 bit-errors that the original codeword becomes ambiguous.

-Of course more bits generally means a better CRC. littlefs's CRC-32, for example, has a Hamming distance of 7 up to 171 bits (21 bytes).
-This means we can reliably correct up to 3 bit-errors in any message <= 21 bytes (12 byte message + 4 byte CRC makes for a nice 16 byte codeword, for example).
+But this is only an 8-bit CRC.
+Generally, more bits means a better CRC. littlefs's 32-bit CRC, for example, has a Hamming distance of 7 up to 171 bits (21 bytes), which means for any message <=21 bytes we can reliably correct up to 3 bit-errors.

 In general the number of bits we we can reliably correct is
 $\left\lfloor\frac{HD-1}{2}\right\rfloor$.